dalonsodev/DrinkWise/README.md

 ## 📅 Next Steps

 - [x] Add filtering functionality to MenuPage.jsx to sort cocktails by category or ingredient.
-- [] Implement the recommendation quiz with a maximum of 3 questions (e.g., alcohol preference, flavor profile, spirit type).
+- [x] Implement the recommendation quiz with a maximum of 3 questions (e.g., alcohol preference, flavor profile, spirit type).
+- [] Add ability for the user to see cocktail details (e.g. ingredients, allergens) by tapping the drink card.
 - [] Enhance responsiveness with media queries in index.css for better mobile support (e.g., adjust cocktail-card layout).
 - [] Deploy to Netlify for a live demo.